 Make your IFTA payments to Alberta Treasury Board and Finance, Tax and Revenue Administration by mail, courier or personal delivery, at most Canadian financial institutions or through financial institutions' Internet payment services or through TelPay for Business.
 Make cheques and money orders payable to the Government of Alberta.
 Payments made at banks must be accompanied by an original Remittance Advice form.
-For additional information on payment options refer to Information Circular IFTA-2R6, Alberta IFTA Licensing and Reporting Requirements.
+For additional information on payment options refer to Information Circular IFTA-2, Alberta IFTA Licensing and Reporting Requirements.

 No, a carrier does not have to register under the Prorate program to register under IFTA.
 The programs are not related.
 You may register for one, both, or none of the programs.
-Click on the names below for more information about these programs:
+Click on the links below for more information about these programs: